Improving Retrieval for RAG based Question Answering Models on Financial Documents: Techniques to Improve Retrieval

 \subsection{Fine-tuning Embedding Algorithms}

 Embedding algorithms are what convert text into numerical representations, and play a crucial role in RAG pipelines.
 It is possible to fine-tune embedding algorithms based on domain-specific knowledge to enhance retrieval in that specific domain.
 Embeddings can also be dynamic where they adapt when words have slightly different meanings based on the context.
 OpenAI's embeddings are an example of dynamic embeddings that change based on the context.
-Domain-specific fine-tuning, however, requires access to datasets that consist of queries, the corpus of text, and relevant documents about that specific domain. \footnote{Yunfan Gao, Yun Xiong, Xinyu Gao, Kangxiang Jia, Jinliu Pan, Yuxi Bi, Yi Dai, Jiawei Sun, Qianyu Guo, Meng Wang, and Haofen Wang.
+Domain-specific fine-tuning, however, requires access to datasets that consist of queries, the corpus of text, and relevant documents about that specific domain.
+In this paper, we are focusing on zero-shot methods to improve retrieval that require no additional training data.
+However future work will investigate how additional annotations/data can possible improve RAG via fine tuning embedding algorithms. \footnote{Yunfan Gao, Yun Xiong, Xinyu Gao, Kangxiang Jia, Jinliu Pan, Yuxi Bi, Yi Dai, Jiawei Sun, Qianyu Guo, Meng Wang, and Haofen Wang.
 Retrieval-Augmented Generation for Large Language Models: A Survey, 2024. arXiv:2312.10997.}